 wipe clean the inner slate.

 Rid yourself of karma’s unrelenting weight.

 Gurudev had mastered the science of karma yog.
 He understood the transactional nature of existence better than most.
-He worked conscientiously to exhaust his karmic debts, and as a means to that end, spent a lot of time engaged in the seva of greening places.
+He worked conscientiously to exhaust his karmic debts and, as a means to that end, spent a lot of time engaged in the seva of greening places.
 His farm at Khandsa became not only a sanctuary where he nurtured nature but also a lush classroom where we came to learn in our suits and returned home in muddy boots.

 Gurudev spent a lot of time at the farm.
 He would plough the field on his tractor, pick the vegetables and milk the cows.
-If there was a calf nearby, he would milk its mother’s udder and spout the milk into the calf’s mouth.
+If a calf was nearby, he would milk its mother’s udder and spout the milk into the calf’s mouth.
 During the harvest season, he would also assist in separating the chaff.

 Gurudev picks vegetables at his farm